CodeItQuick/CodeItQuick.github.io/_posts/2025-02-06-Code-Smells-Nature-Vs-Nurture.md

 ## "I'm a bad developer with good habits" - Kent Beck

 This quote by Beck says that coders are the cumulation of their good habits.
 Good developers understand bad habits, as well as good habits.
-Bad habits include failing frequent compiling, testing, or linting.
+Bad habits include failing to frequently compile, test, or lint.

 Good habits are the positive aspects of these three activities.
 Making use of the full power of the editor.
 Creating descriptive yet concise names within the code, and reducing duplication.